Serving Those Who Are Differently Abled

 Helping Students Achieve More

+This predominately online program meets the needs of professional teachers already working in the field.
 The mission of the Education Department at Lancaster Bible College | Capital Seminary & Graduate School guides our thinking and practice.
 We exist to prepare and disciple teachers to be relevant, relational and reflective practitioners who think biblically and impact the educational community.
-This program is delivered in a blended, accelerated, cohort-based model that allows life-engaged adult learners to complete an advanced degree without uprooting life at home and work.
-Students participate in a learning community that blends online education with on campus residency experiences.
-When you earn your MEd from LBC | Capital, you will get:
+When you earn your M.Ed. from LBC | Capital, you will experience:

 “Children are a gift from the Lord… ” – Psalm 127:3

 “Parker Palmer says, “Good teaching cannot be reduced to technique; good teaching comes from the identity and integrity of the teacher.”
-This challenges me to continue to develop my inner life and relationship with the Lord, so that my teaching can flow from that place.” —Mrs. HersheyRead Bio
+This challenges me to continue to develop my inner life and relationship with the Lord, so that my teaching can flow from that place.” —Dr. HersheyRead Bio

 Professor, Certification Officer, Field Placement Coordinator

 “I have found that teaching is more about building relationships than imparting knowledge.
 Both are important, but knowing my students makes me a better teacher.” — Dr. DodsonRead Bio